Studying human rights law

 To ensure these opportunities are open to as many people as possible, graduates from both law and non-law disciplines can study postgraduate human rights law at Monash.
 See also here for more information.

-In 2020, we have a dynamic program of subjects covering a varied range of human rights.
+In 2021, we have a dynamic program of subjects covering a varied range of human rights and related topics.
 Teachers include distinguished visitors from overseas and interstate, as well as highly accomplished members of the Monash Law faculty.

 Introductory human rights subject